 A short tour around Elounda

-Olous was inhabited during the Greek, Roman and Byzantine period (824 AD).
+Olous was inhabited during the Greek, Roman, and Byzantine period (824 AD).
 A tentative finding of continuous habitation is the aisled basilica of the 5th AD century that was built on the site of an ancient temple.
-Later, the second Byzantine period was disastrous for all the coastal cities of the island, because the pirate raids of the Saracens and the weakened Byzantine fleet forced the inhabitants to move to the inland.
-In 961 AD, Nikiforos Fokas liberated Crete from the Saracens and that is why the Cretans built the church of St. Fokas on Spinalonga Peninsula, opposite the island of Kolokytha.
+Later, the second Byzantine period was disastrous for all the coastal cities of the island, because the pirate raids of the Saracens and the weakened Byzantine fleet forced the inhabitants to move inland.
+In 961 AD, Nikiforos Phocas liberated Crete from the Saracens and that is why the Cretans built the church of St. Phocas on Spinalonga Peninsula, opposite the island of Kolokytha.

 Plaka is located 16km north of Agios Nikolaos, opposite the entrance of the lagoon of Korfos (or lagoon of Elounda), in one of the most beautiful places of Crete.
 A feature of Plaka is the wonderful views of the island Kalydon, on where the famous fortress of Spinalonga stands.